 2. Leadership Experience

 The ability to lead is a skill that needs to be developed for career progression.
 Inspiring employees to achieve business objectives and embrace a corporate vision is often the difference employers look for when identifying individuals for promotions or career advancement.
-This is evident for 30 per cent of FTSE 100 leaders who have successfully moved industries to their current positions as their key strengths are in this area.
+This is evident for 39 per cent of FTSE 100 leaders who have experience in multiple industries and therefore showing their key strengths in this area.
 Being able to take lead of a company, team, or manage a project are valuable leadership skills looked for by many hiring managers.

 3. A finance background

 Organisations value employees who have commercial nous and business acumen, skills often found in professionals with a financial background as they are required to make strategic decisions, monitor performance indicators, highlight trends and analyse causes of unexpected variances.
-Not surprisingly, more than half (52 per cent) of the current FTSE 100 CEOs began their careers working in finance or accountancy and one in four (27 per cent) are qualified Chartered accountants (ACA).
+Not surprisingly, more than half (52 per cent) of the current FTSE 100 CEOs began their careers working in finance or accountancy and 20 per cent are qualified Chartered accountants (ACA).
 As a result, employers are actively looking for finance professionals who have a broad range of skills, and the ability to apply their knowledge across different areas of the business.